bobheadxi/bobheadxi.github.io/content/_posts/2021-02-18-semantic-line-breaks.md

 description: making changes to documentation readable and understandable
 ---

-As an organization grows, it becomes increasingly important to record knowledge and processes.
+As an organisation grows, it becomes increasingly important to record knowledge and processes.
 One popular approach is using a collection of [Markdown](https://en.wikipedia.org/wiki/Markdown) files, tracked in Git, where changes can easily be proposed and discussed.
 Unfortunately, the readability and understandability of these changes is often quite poor, negating much of the benefits of using a version control system.

 In general, Markdown files are written with lines breaks at some arbitrary character column (such as 80 characters), or are written with entire paragraphs on a single line.
 Both these approaches have significant issues: